Pushforwards of pluricanonical bundles under morphisms to abelian varieties: Introduction

 and so $\fl \omXm$ is isomorphic to a direct summand in $(f \circ g)_{\ast} \omY$.
 (One can still get the same conclusion under the weaker assumption that $X$ admits a good minimal model with at worst terminal singularities; the abundance conjecture predicts that good minimal models exist for all smooth projective varieties that are not uniruled.) \end{note}

 Fortunately, we need much less information about $\omX$ to draw this conclusion.
-More precisely, we obtain \theoremref{thm:main-summand} as a consequence of the following result, which roughly says that pushforwards of pluricanonical bundles are ``almost'' globally generated.
-For $m = 1$ and generically finite $f$, this is due to Chen and Jiang (see \cite[Theorem~4.1]{CJ} and its proof); for $m = 1$ and arbitrary $f$, it follows from \cite[Theorem~A]{PPS}; we recall the argument in \parref{scn:m=1} below.
+More precisely, we obtain Theorem \ref{thm:main-summand} as a consequence of the following result, which roughly says that pushforwards of pluricanonical bundles are ``almost'' globally generated.
+For $m = 1$ and generically finite $f$, this is due to Chen and Jiang (see \cite[Theorem~4.1]{ChenJiang:positivity} and its proof); for $m = 1$ and arbitrary $f$, it follows from \cite[Theorem~A]{PPS}; we recall the argument in \S\ref{scn:m=1} below.